deepblue523/h2echo/README.md

 ## Settings
 The following settings are available to customize the utility class.
-* ``nrm.db.tests.useFlywayChimp=true`` enables/disables the use of Flyway scripts on H2.
+* ``test.db.tests.useh2echo=true`` enables/disables the use of Flyway scripts on H2.
-* ``nrm.db.tests.flyway.scripts.path`` sets the path to the Flyway scripts.
+* ``test.db.tests.flyway.scripts.path`` sets the path to the Flyway scripts.
 When enabled it performs the activity described in this document.
 When disabled, H2 is not used and everything goes through the actual DB.